 Refer to Note 14 in the financial statements.

-At 31 March 2023 the company holds an intercompany derivative liability of £312m and a hybrid loan asset of £312m.
+At 31 March 2024 the company holds an intercompany derivative liability of £217m and a hybrid loan asset of £217m.

 These instruments are measured at fair value through profit and loss.
-The valuation of the derivative liability is complex, and made up of an underlying risk free valuation, overlaid with credit risk adjustments.
+The valuations are complex, and made up of underlying risk free valuations, overlaid with credit risk adjustments.

 We consider there to be a heightened risk of error in the credit risk adjustments.
-This risk does not extend to the underlying risk free valuation, as the method, assumptions, and data used for the valuation are all considered to be reliable and appropriate to their nature and do not require significant judgement.
+This risk does not extend to the underlying risk free valuations, as the method, assumptions, and data used for their valuations are all considered to be reliable and appropriate to their nature and do not require significant judgement.